TheLazarus/TheLazarus/README.md

 ## Hi there 👋 I'm Sarthak

-- 🔭 I’m currently working as a Front-end Engineer @ Cyberhaven
+- 🔭 I’m currently working as a Software Engineer @ Cyberhaven